Swipe to see connections

 In announcing her promotion to first deputy mayor after a year as deputy mayor of strategic initiatives, City Hall noted that Wright co-managed a project that helped nonprofits actually get paid on time by the City.
 A Columbia graduate and lawyer who has landed on lists of top nonprofit leaders in the city, Wright seems perfectly qualified for the position of helping to oversee a sprawling City government that relies on thousands of contractors to deliver services to residents, and to manage all of Adams’s many other deputy mayors.

-Well, that’s if you forget about the alleged nonprofit mismanagement and that one assault arrest that may have been voided with the help of her now-fiancé’s brother (who also happens to be the deputy mayor for public safety; the current schools chancellor is her fiancé).
+Well, that’s if you forget about the alleged nonprofit mismanagement and that one assault arrest that may have been voided with the help of her brother-in-law (who also happened to be the deputy mayor for public safety).

 Where to begin?
 Back in 2013, Wright was one of the subjects of a sprawling Village Voice investigation that looked into possible financial mismanagement at the Abyssinian Development Corporation (ADC), an ostensibly nonprofit community development organization connected to the powerful Abyssinian Baptist Church in Harlem, where Wright worked from 2002 to 2012.
 In 2013, Wright was subpoenaed by federal prosecutors over whether ADC had bought a Harlem brownstone from the federal government on the cheap, one that came with income restrictions on who ADC could then sell it to.
 But ADC sold the brownstone to the wealthy son of former NBA players’ union head Billy Hunter, turning a healthy profit on the property.
 (No charges were brought against Wright related to the subpoena).